JLF FIRM ARTICLES AND NEWS

 10 Things you need to do after you were in a car accident

 Chances are if you ever in a car accident it will be the most traumatic incident in your life.
 Even if it is a simple fender bender, the totality of the accident will leave you visibly shaken.
-While you will be understandably out of sorts after the accident, there are many things you should do in order to improve the overall outcome of the incident.
+While you will be understandably out of sorts after the accident, there are many things you should do to improve the overall outcome of the incident.

 10 Things you need to do after an accident